psychrometrics/psychrolib/README.md

 ## Installing

-In Python, from the command prompt with: `pip install psychrolib`.
+- Python: from the command prompt with `pip install psychrolib`.

-In Excel, download the ready-made spreadsheets from the [release tab](https://github.com/psychrometrics/psychrolib/releases).
+- VBA/Excel: download the ready-made spreadsheets from the [release tab](https://github.com/psychrometrics/psychrolib/releases).

-In C, Fortran and JavaScript, clone the repository, and bundle according to your requirements.
+- C, Fortran and JavaScript: clone the repository, and bundle according to your requirements.

 ## Citing